ginahurray/ginahurray.github.io/readme.md

-This page is built with the template CVstap.
+This page is built with the template CVstrap.
 Below is the information about CVstrap.

 ------------------------------------
 CVstrap - Free Minimal CV HTML5/Bootstrap Template by EvenFly